FocusImpact of group affiliation on self-identification

 - Teaching is … N/A

 Synopsis“Social identity” is defined as the part of one’s self-concept that’s based on affiliations with social groups.
 Social Identity Theory looks at such group qualities as status, permeability, and stability to understand their impact on social identity.
 The theory differentiates between interpersonal relationships (involving a few people) and intergroup behavior (involving clusters of interpersonal relationships), and it argues that individual behavior and sensibilities can be significantly affected by different levels of affiliation and engagement.
-A major sub discourse is:
+Major subdiscourses include: